PaperSubmission2026-AnonymousAuthorCV/Lightweight-SISR-Review-Materials-Anonymous-Submission/README.md

 The script:
 - `unified_benchmark_params_flops_latency.py`

-is included to document the exact protocol used for the hardware efficiency evaluation in the manuscript.
+is included to document the exact unified protocol used for the hardware efficiency evaluation in the manuscript, ensuring a fair and reproducible benchmark.

 This script details the profiling setup for:
 - parameter counting,
-- FLOPs estimation, and
+- FLOPs estimation (based on a fixed 1280×720 reference output resolution), and
 - GPU latency measurement.

-Latency measurement follows a fixed protocol with warm-up iterations and synchronized timing.
+Latency measurement follows a fixed protocol with explicit warm-up iterations and synchronized timing to prevent benchmarking biases.

+---

+### Acknowledgment
+**We sincerely thank the Editor and Anonymous Reviewers for their valuable time and effort in evaluating this manuscript.**